 AUREN examined and made a detailed analysis of all of the information made available to check its veracity and that the GRI-G3 guidelines had been followed.
-The data analysis carried out was based on the report auditing and assurance standards, and the management systems described below:

-- International Standard on Assurance Engagements (ISAE 3000). - Accountability 1000 Assurance Standard (AA1000). - AUREN Auditores' in-house methods.
+The data analysis carried out was based on the following report auditing and assurance standards, and the management systems: International Standard on Assurance Engagements (ISAE 3000), Accountability 1000 Assurance Standard (AA1000), AUREN Auditores' in-house methods and the Guidance on work performance review of Sustainability Reports issued by the Institute of Censores Jurados de España.

-The method used gave rise to the following lines of action:
+The method used gave rise to the following lines of action

 - Meeting with the Corporate Social Responsibility Department of MANGO MNG HOLDING, S.L. and its subsidiary corporations (Mango Group) to find out about the company's scope of activity in this area, the details of its Social Responsibility Programme and how it was implemented across the corporate structure. - Meetings held with individuals from the company who were able to provide essential information that made it possible to check whether the guidelines were being followed. - Review of the documents on information management, analysis, collection and assurance systems in terms of their bearing and relevance in the writing of the Report.
 This included a review of the company's internal documents and policies, and determining the extent to which the principles and standards contained in them were actually applied. - Analysis of the actions undertaken by MANGO MNG HOLDING, S.L. and its subsidiary corporations (Mango Group) with regard to its stakeholders, the validity of the workflow established with them, the channels of communication used to maintain a dialogue with them and the specific activities carried out with them.
 We also based our conclusions on all of the company records made available to us and on the points of view of these stakeholders from our conversations with them. - On-site audit of the company's workplaces, with particular emphasis on those that had the most employees, to ensure that the health and safety standards related to the guidelines in the Report were met. - Assessment of the relevance and integrity of the information presented in the Report. - Exhaustive check of the information disclosed in the Report that was related to each of the GRI-G3 guidelines.
-To do so, data samples were analysed using statistical tools for qualitative and quantitative data analysis.
+To do so, data samples were analysed using statistical tools for gualitative and guantitative data analysis.

-Mallorca, 260, 6° 1° 08008 Barcelona Tel.
+Mallorca, 260, 6° 1a 08008 Barcelona Tel.
 93 215 59 89 Fax: 93 487 28 76 bcn@bcn.auren.es